The Top Wedding Dress Trends of 2022

 Get your wishlist ready.
-Bridal Fashion Week has finally arrived and there's no shortage of über-chic inspo in the 2021 wedding dress trends.
-From forthy ruffles to romantic sleeves and fun party dresses, The Knot's fashion team hit the ground running to get the scoop on the new styles coming to a bridal salon near you.
-So, if you're planning a wedding taking place at the end of next year or just in the dreaming stage, these are the 2021 wedding dress trends to know.
+Bridal Fashion Week has finally arrived and there's no shortage of über-chic inspo in the 2022 wedding dress trends.
+From frothy ruffles to romantic sleeves and fun party dresses, The Knot's fashion team hit the ground running to get the scoop on the new styles coming to a bridal salon near you.
+So, if you're planning a wedding taking place next year or are just in the dreaming stage, these are the 2022 wedding dress trends to know.
 Read on to get the deets on what's hot now—and how to pull it off.

 1. Short Dresses

 These looks are short on hemline but big on personality.
 Whether you're eloping, planning a casual ceremony or just looking for a good excuse to show off a killer pair of shoes, this 2022 wedding dress trend is for you.
 Have your heart set on a long gown for your ceremony?
 A short dress is also perfect for all of your other wedding-related events like your reception, rehearsal dinner or bridal shower.

 From left: Alexandra Grecco, Ines by Ines Di Santo, Sareh Nouri

 The return of larger weddings makes it a perfect time to indulge in a maximalist (read: the over-the-top opposite of minimalist) gown.
 And it doesn't get more maximalist than this frilly, unapologetically extra detail.
 A ruffled skirt adds dimension to a mermaid silhouette, while a full skirt of frothy, cascading ruffles is equal parts whimsical and fashion forward.
 Not into lots of volume?
 Consider a streamlined silhouette with unexpected ruffle details.

 From left: Justin Alexander Signature, Ines Di Santo, Yolancris